Creating a website is an essential step for all businesses looking to increase their online visibility.

 What is the difference between web hosting and a domain name?

 Domain and web hosting might seem the same at first glance, but they serve distinct purposes.
 Domain hosting refers to managing the domain name, while web hosting provides the server space for your website files.

 Domain hosting, also known as domain registration, is the process of acquiring and managing a unique domain name for your website.
 This domain name serves as your website’s address on the internet and allows people to access your website.

-Conversely, web hosting provides server space, bandwidth, and the technical infrastructure needed to store and serve your website’s files to users.
+Conversely, web hosting provides server space, bandwidth, and the technical support infrastructure needed to store and serve your website’s files to users.
 This process ensures your website loads quickly, stays secure and remains online.

 Tips for finding the right web hosting company

 While many web hosting options exist, it’s important to consider what means the most to you and your website.
-We’ve compiled a list of factors to consider when choosing a hosting solution and how they apply to the type of website you want hosted.
+We’ve compiled a list of factors to consider when choosing a best web hosting solution and how they apply to the type of website you want hosted.

 Uptime is how long a host’s servers stay running without outages.
 A higher uptime means your website will be accessible more often.

 And according to StatusCake, only 11% of visitors would return to a website if they couldn’t access it the first time they visited it.